felipearborestrepo/Discovery-Scan-Entire-Subnet-Scan-/README.md

 ![11- Tagging Process](https://github.com/user-attachments/assets/fc407ac0-263f-4a30-94c5-16ec368686d9)

-**Add a tag (e.g., based on criticality, environment, or hostname):**

-1. Click on the “Add Tag” button.
-2. Select or create a value (e.g., `aubinvmlocalwin.internal.cloudapp.net`).
-3. Click “Add” to apply the tag.

-Example Tagging Flow:

-# Example Tagging in Tenable
-# (Done via Tenable UI - steps illustrated below)

-# Click the asset to view details
-# Click "Add Tag"
-# In "Select or create Value", enter the desired tag
-# Click "Add"

 **Purpose of Tagging in Subnet Discovery Scan
 Tagging in vulnerability management and asset discovery platforms like Tenable serves a crucial role in organizing, categorizing, and managing scanned assets.
 Here’s why it’s important in the Subnet Discovery Scan you just completed:**